sirius0ne/weatherapp/README.md

 # weatherapp
-My weather app using APIs and JavaScropt
+My weather app using APIs and JavaScript